oliveoctagon/oliveoctagon.github.io/_posts/2025-11-07-get-ready-for-dora-2025-year-end.md

 What did we learn from Q1 2025 reporting?
 ---

 On 16&nbsp;April 2025, the ESAs published ["Observations from reporting of RoI to the ESAs.
 Key common issues identified"](https://eba.europa.eu/sites/default/files/2025-04/717e7e5f-14ac-45c6-b336-b0aac6a9062a/Observations%20from%20RoI%20reporting%20testing%20-%20common%20issues%20-%20April%202025%20%281%29.pdf).
-In this document, the key issues encountered in Q1 2025 reporting were highlighted, and the can be summarised as:
+In this document, the key issues encountered in Q1 2025 reporting were highlighted, and they can be summarised as:

 - Invalid report package structure
   - Entity ID and/or reporting date not matching the ZIP package file name